ErikDorstel/servoFox/README.md

 * uses PCA9685 as PWM controller with standard I2C pins and address
 * works as WLAN client and AP (AP chooser included)
 * WebUI with IP address 192.168.4.1
-* controls all 16 PWM ports of PCA9685
+* controls all 16 PWM channels of PCA9685
+* controls also a single channel
 * gives access to the following servo parameters
   * pwm frequency (40 Hz - 500 Hz)
   * pwm pulse width in ms